mroseneck/connectathon-constraint-modelling/README.md

 The major drawback of a Study Definition in this context is that is cannot be used as a means to validate the data that was produced by the system.
 There is no objective way to tell that the constraints are met.
 Both parties simply have to trust the system and fix potential issues in a costly manner whenever problems arise.
 Alternatively, they can create their own means of validation.
 Both routes seem unnecessarily expensive and time consuming.

+### Shared Model Problem
+The study definition thus serves as a monolithic shared model that any involved party can just add to.
+As a consequence, each involved system needs to implement increasingly sophisticated means to reflect the model's complexity instead of limiting itself to its own responsibilities.
+In a distributed system, any consumer of data should have a way of expressing its on constraints on a producer's data via a shared contract (see e.g. "Consumer-Driven Contract Testing: https://pactflow.io/what-is-consumer-driven-contract-testing/).

 ## Using Schemas as a shared contract

-The standard way of establishing a shared contract between systems in the world of web services is a schema.
+The standard way of establishing a shared contract regarding aggregate-level data between systems in the world of web services is a schema.
 If system A accepts data from system B, then it usually exposes a description of what valid data looks like.
 A contract can be considered shared, if both sides can verify that the data adheres to it.
 A Typical example is JSON Schema as used by OpenAPI.
 Since we're still dealing with XML data being exported, in our case XML Schema (XSD) seems like the the most natural solution.
 Using XSD would have the following advantages:

 1. It allows to utilize the expressive power of XML Schema.
 2. It can be used to validate any kind of data, not just ECRF data.